Arvindus

 31. Ibidem, p.
 123. "The mind, because of its ability to conduct both types of Indriya-s, is called the king of senses (Indriya Rāja)."

-32. Srimad Bhagavad Gita, Swami Swarupananda (translator), Advaita Ashrama, Kolkata, 2007, Ch.
+32. Swami Swarupananda (translator), Srimad Bhagavad Gita, Advaita Ashrama, Kolkata, 2007, Ch.
 III, sl.
 42, or p.
 94. "The senses are said to be superior (to the body); the mind is superior to the senses; the intellect is superior to the mind; and that which is superior to the intellect is He (the Ātman)."

 33. Science of Soul, p.
 130. "Being associated with intellect it [Manas] reflects actions for the ascertainment of objects, the activities of the sheaths and perceptions, and offers these to Buddhi, the intellect, like a servant to his mistress, then receives proper instructions."

-34. Note 30.
+34. Nota 30.

 35. Science of Soul, p.
 333.